What do we know so far?

 If you haven’t been using At The Pool or Cultura Colectiva apps, this breach probably didn’t affect you.
 However, it has shown how little control Facebook has over how your data is used.
 Do you know what type of data Facebook and its third-party apps collect about you?
 Are you sure that every Facebook app you use is storing your private data securely?
 You may not know until it’s too late.

-Unfortunately, you have little to no control over how your data is used and stored once you give it away.
+Unfortunately, you have little to no control over how Facebook uses your data once you give it away.
 The trick is to reduce your data footprint.

-Reduce your Facebook activity levels.
+- Reduce your Facebook activity levels.
+If you’re not ready to deleted Facebook, the next best thing is to cut down your Facebook use.
 The less time you spend on Facebook and the less you do on their platform, the less they know about you.
 When creating or editing your account, don’t provide them with any more data than they need to provide their service.

 Want to read more like this?